CliveMcEvadeen/laravel-bot/README.md

-# git clone with laravel and live wire
+# gpt clone with laravel and Google PalmAPI